 A softphone is a software VoIP solution that lets employees make calls on their computers, without the need for dedicated telephone hardware.

-Costs for softphones vary, but as an example, Nextiva charges $3 per user per month for the use of a softphone.
-In the short term, it’s much cheaper than buying a dedicated handset, but do consider what your long-term plans are and if you’d rather invest in VoIP phones.
+Costs for softphones vary, but in the short term, it’s much cheaper than buying a dedicated handset.
+However, do consider what your long-term plans are and if you’d rather invest in VoIP phones.

 VoIP adapter

-A VoIP adapter can be purchased for around $60, and is the name for devices that can convert the signal for one phone to accept a VoIP signal.
+A VoIP adapter is a device that can convert the signal for one phone to accept a VoIP signal and can be purchased for around $60.

 While it may be tempting to keep your old hardware and just convert the signal, it’s worth remembering that while you can convert your old hardware to accept a VoIP signal, you may be missing out on some of the VoIP-specific features you’d find on a dedicated VoIP phone.